colindean/talks/make_python_devex/presentation.md

 ### Supporting multiarchitecture

-* macOS x86_64 **&** arm64 for dev
+* macOS arm64 for local dev
-* Linux x86_64 for prod
+* Linux x86_64 for staging and prod
-* Python ecosystem mixed readiness
+* Python ecosystem generally OK in 2026 for _maintained_ libraries

 <small>
-_Apple Silicon == M1 == arm64_
+_Apple Silicon == M-series == arm64_
 </small>

 ::: notes

 COLIN:

-As the fourth generation of ARM Macs roll out to developers, there's still a tiny but necessary challenge to support both Intel and ARM architectures.
+All developers on my team are on ARM Macs now, but we still have to support Intel on Linux.

 As I said earlier, I'm having to compile new stuff far less often, but it's now the older stuff we're having to compile sometimes
 I have to compile some dependencies from source, because, in a lot of cases in data science, Python is merely a nice wrapper around a library written in a compiled language like C, C++, or Rust.

 :::